alexboffey/alexboffey/src/posts/blog/scss-cheatsheet/index.md

 published: true
 ---

 This article aims to provide a list of the features of SCSS and show some of their use cases, limitations and how they could be used in practice.

 To go along with this article is a [Codepen project](https://codepen.io/alexboffey/project/editor/ZorbKG#) which further demonstrates these features in a practical environment.

+Also, much of this usage style can be attributed to [ChopChop](https://github.com/getchopchop/chopchop) where you can find more great scss usage examples as well as being where I learned about all of this 🙏.

 ## Variables